jfairbank/blog/about/index.md

 ## Work

-I work for [Sigient](http://sigient.com) as a full-stack engineer with a focus on React, Redux, and functional programming.
+I work for [Test Double](https://testdouble.com/) as a software engineer and consultant, helping improve how the world builds software.

 ---